 2. Buy a reliable alarm clock, and get them used to waking up on their own.
 No snoozing or just 5 more minutes!

-3. Organize clothes drawers by first throwing out those that do not fit (you’ll find half the clothes don’t fit after the summer growth spurt.
+3. Organize clothes drawers.
+Take out those items that do not fit.
+Usually, half the clothes don’t fit after a summer growth spurt.
 Donate to others in need, to a younger child, or to an organization.

 4. Have a designated desk or table just for homework.
-Organize the homework area equipped with markers, glue, index cards, computer, and printer.
-Okay, this sounds like their home office, but it may make them take work seriously.
+Organize the homework area equipped with pencils, pens, markers, glue, index cards, computer, and printer.
+Okay, this sounds like a home office, but it may make them take work seriously.

-5. Pack light.
-Organize the backpack to use all of its compartments.
+5. Organize the backpack.
+Make use of all its compartments.
 Pack heavier items closest to the center of the back.
 Go through the pack with your child weekly, and remove unneeded items to keep it light.
 The backpack should not weigh more than 10%-15% of a child’s weight.

 7. Create a family calendar that tracks everyone’s activities and commitments.
-Include big assignments, tests and trips.
+Include big assignments, tests, field trips, and sports games.

 8. Print out class schedule and send with child for first few days

 9. Eat a good breakfast so that one can concentrate in school.
 Make a list of favorite food items for breakfast, lunch and snacks.
 Go to the supermarket or big box stores to buy items in bulk, store in pantry or refrigerator.

 11. Get the kids involved in some of the decision making process.
-Do forward school/club emails to older kids so they take equal responsibility.
+Forward school/club emails to older kids so they take equal responsibility.

 13. Don’t overbook them, especially the first few weeks of school.
 Downtime gives kids time to decompose and do homework.

 14. Do your bedtime routine unrushed.
-Pick out clothes the night before, or another idea, for the late risers, let them sleep in their clothes, so they simply wake and go (a serious idea from a staff member’s kids).
+Pick out clothes the night before, or another idea, for the late risers, let them sleep in their clothes, so they simply wake and go.

 16. Plan ahead for the birthday party.
 Search our Kids Birthday Party Guide.